KarthikeyaPatnala12/File-Scraper/README.md

-# PDF-Scraper
+# File-Scraper
-This is python program to scrape all the PDFs from a website and saves it into a .CSV file
+This is python program to scrape all types like PDFs from a website and saves it into a .CSV file